veverica5/pycs/README.md

 <b> Ø todo </b>
 * get rid of xdotool/xwinfo and use xlib
-* history of sent data
+* history of sent data dropdown menu